stephcole/Project-Wiki/Completing-your-Prep-Story.md

 # Completing your Prep Story

 The first story for every student will be to sign their name to our signin file.
+You will be expected to complete this **after** attending the Sprint Planning session.
 You will also need to include the collection/hobby you want to work with.

 Below are the steps to complete this story.
 Remember these steps whenever you are choosing stories, creating branches, and creating pull requests.